upstate-csci-200-master/program-1/README.md

 4. when you see the word "change-currency" take in the amount given by the customer in currency format and the cost of the transaction in float format, output the change to be given to the customer in currency format
 5. when you see the word "change-float" take in the amount given by the customer in float format and the cost of the transaction in float format, output the change to be given to the customer in currency format

+In the repository you will find 2 starting files along with several test files as follows:
+1. testMoney.java - the main test driver that handles reading in the command and calling the appropriate money method
+2. Money.java - the Money class which is where you will place all of your code
+3. testFloat.txt - several "float" command tests
+4. testCurrency.txt - several "currency" command tests
+5. testChangeCurrency.txt - several "change-currency" command tests
+6. testChangeFloat.txt - several "change-float" command tests
+7. testCheck.txt - several "check" command tests
+8. testAll.txt - several different command tests

 Sample test data:
 ```